 How is alcohol being made?

-In order to make any alcohol beverage, some form of fermentable sugar is needed.
+In order to make any alcoholic beverage, some form of fermentable sugar is needed.

 - In wine the sugar comes from crushed grapes.